+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
 Small businesses are not anticipated to be adversely affected by the changes.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.

 A. Identify and estimate the number of small businesses affected by the proposed rules and the probable effect on small businesses.